Sophie Austin

-Sophie Austin (born 5 January 1984) is an English actress who started her career out in theatre once she left drama school but later moved to screen.
-She is best known for portraying Lindsey Butterfield in the British soap opera Hollyoaks, a role she held from June 2013 until her departure in May 2016.
-She is also known for portraying the wife of footballer Geoff Hurst, Judith, in ITV drama Tina and Bobby.
+Sophie Austin (born 5 January 1984) is an English actress who started her career out in theatre but later moved to screen.
+She portrayed Lindsey Butterfield in the British soap opera Hollyoaks, a role she held from June 2013 until May 2016.
+She also portrayed the wife of footballer Geoff Hurst, Judith, in ITV drama Tina and Bobby.
 Her work has included roles in Casualty, Moving On and Call the Midwife.